attogram/clean-repo-games/README.md

 ## How to contribute

-* Find an open source game repository containing tracking codes, trojans, and/or excessive promotional content.
+* Find an open source game repository containing tracking codes, advertising, trojans, and/or excessive promotional content.
 * Fork the respository
-* Edit your fork to remove all tracking codes and excessive promotional content
+* Edit your fork, removing all tracking codes, advertising, trojans, and excessive promotional content
 * Test!
 Make sure the game is still playable
 * Fork this repository, add a link to your new cleaned version to the Games List below, and submit a pull request

 ### Nudging maintainers to get clean

-* You may also create a pull request to the original game repository, containing your new clean version
+* You are encouraged to also create a pull request to the original game repository, containing your new clean version

 ## The Games List

-The following forks have been cleaned of hidden trackings codes and excessive promotional content:
+The following game forks have been cleaned of hidden trackings code, trojans, and excessive promotional content:

 * 2048 Lite - <https://github.com/attogram/2048-lite>
 * Hextris Lite - <https://github.com/attogram/hextris-lite>